 This set of workshops is now fully booked.
-To be added to the waiting list, or to be added to the mailing list for the next series starting in January 2019, please email Harri.
+To be added to the waiting list, or to be added to the mailing list for the next series starting in January 2019, please email Vanessa.

 A set of three workshops supporting senior comms professionals through the transition from senior management to leadership.